Amol: Industry

-Amol of primary cities in the production of bricks, tobacco, rice, paper and guns from thousands of years ago.
+Amol was one of the primary cities in the production of bricks, tobacco, rice, paper and guns since thousands of years ago.

-Ultra Quality Rice and Fresh Fruits are major products of Amol Farmers.
-65% Industry Mazandaran province it is located in Amol.
-He is one of the centers meat and dairy products in Iran.
-Horticulture, greenhouse the city's other important activities.
+Ultra Quality Rice and Fresh Fruits are major products of the farmers.
+65% industry in the Mazandaran province it is located in Amol.
+It is one of the centers meat and dairy products in Iran.
+Horticulture and greenhouse are the city's other important activities.

-The company Solico that Including Kalleh dairy and Kalleh meat one of the biggest corporations in Asia located in Amol.
+The company, Solico including Kalleh Dairy and Kalleh Meat are three of the biggest corporations in Asia that are located in Amol.

-Currently, three industrial town is active in county named, Industrial Estate, Amol, Babakan Industrial Estate and Tashbandan.
+Currently, three industrial towns are active in the counties named Industrial Estate, Amol, Babakan Industrial Estate, and Tashbandan.